Skip to main content

 Male

 For email address resolution, you can include columns with attribute data.
-These columns will be returned in the output file.
+These columns will be returned in the output table (for more information, see the "Privacy Filter" section below).

 Note